-If you have self-employment income that is partially excluded, only the part of the deduction that is allocable to the nonexcluded income is allowed.
+If you have self-employment income that is partially excluded, only the part of the deduction that is based on the nonexcluded income is allowed.
 This would happen if, for instance, you have two businesses, and only the income from one of them is excludable.

-Make this allocation by multiplying your total self-employment tax (from Schedule SE) by the following fraction:
+Figure the tax on the nonexcluded income by multiplying your total self-employment tax (from Schedule SE) by the following fraction:

-Self-employment income that is not excluded Total self-employment income (including excluded income)
+Self-employment income that is not excluded

+Total self-employment income (including excluded income)

 The result is your self-employment tax on nonexcluded income.
-You may deduct one-half of this amount on line 25 of Form 1040.
+You can deduct one-half of this amount on line 25 of Form 1040.